Signature Programs - Aging

-This vision of a world-class center for aging research first came into focus in 1991, when Dr. Edward J. Masoro founded the UTHSCSA's Aging Research and Education Center through a leadership award granted to him by the National Institutes of Health.
+This vision of a world-class center for aging research first came into focus in 1991, when Dr. Edward J. Masoro founded the Health Science Center’s Aging Research and Education Center through a leadership award granted to him by the National Institutes of Health.

 Upon Dr. Masoro's retirement in 1996, Dr. Arlan Richardson was named the Center's director, and in 1998, Dr. Richardson turned the burgeoning success of the UT Health Science Center’s aging program into an all out campaign to build a state-of-the-art, basic research facility for the study of the genetics of aging and longevity.
 In 2001, the Barshop Institute for Longevity and Aging Studies was born from a generous donation by Mr. and Mrs. Sam Barshop, prominent San Antonio philanthropists.

-Dr. Richardson and the faculty members at the Barshop Institute are grateful to Mr. and Mrs. Barshop for their vision and steadfast support in helping to develop the Barshop Institute for Longevity and Aging Studies into a world-acclaimed center for studies of aging and aging-related diseases.
+The faculty, students, and staff at the Barshop Institute remain grateful to Mrs. Ann Barshop and her late husband, Sam, for their vision and steadfast support in helping to develop the Barshop Institute for Longevity and Aging Studies into a world-acclaimed center for studies of aging and aging-related diseases.

 Imagine living with strength and vitality throughout your lifespan, growing older with vigor and without disability.
-The Barshop Institute brings together the world’s leading scientists in aging research, and equipping them with the latest technologies and research methods, strives to bring good health and enhanced quality of life to our aging population.
+The Barshop Institute brings together the world’s leading scientists in aging research, and equips them with the latest technologies and research methods while striving to bring good health and enhanced quality of life to our aging population.

-For more information about how you can be involved or make a philanthropic investment in the Barshop Institute, please contact Kent Hamilton at 210-567-5001 or email@example.com.
+For more information about how you can be involved or make a philanthropic investment in the Barshop Institute, please contact Jennifer Clark or call 210-567-6536.